LeCAD-PEG/SOLPS-GUI/doc/source/code/b2input.rst

     For double-null cases, the f..ycore variables contain the total flow through both core boundaries taken together.
 The core boundaries are identified by the coreregno and coreregn2 switches (see Geometry section).
     The other seven switches are density feedback switches: nesepm is the outer midplane separatrix electron density.
 (See b2mwti\_jxa switch in Geometry section for setting of midplane position).
 This is controlled through particle input of main plasma species isfeedback through the core boundary (See Geometry section for the core boundary indices coreregno and coreregn2). nesepm\_sol is the outer midplane separatrix electron density, but this time controlled through a gas puff outside the SOL region.
 (See b2mwti\_jxa switch in Geometry section for setting of midplane position).
 This is done through particle input of neutrals species isfeedback through the SOL North boundary (See Geometry section for the SOL North boundary index solregno).
 If nesepm\_overshoot.gt.1.0, the gas puff is turned off when the midplane separatrix density reaches nesepm\*nesepm\_overshoot.
-Minimum and maximum values of the feedback gas puff can be set using b2stbc\_nesepm\_minpuff and b2stbc\_nesepm\_maxpuff nepedm\_sol is similar to nesepm\_sol but the feedback is exerted on the electron density at the top of the pedestal, along the outer midplane, at radial position b2stbc\_iyped. ndes\_sol is the total particle content from the homonuclear sequence of species 'isfeedback' over the entire simulation domain.
+Minimum and maximum values of the feedback gas puff can be set using b2stbc\_nesepm\_minpuff and b2stbc\_nesepm\_maxpuff nepedm\_sol is similar to nesepm\_sol but the feedback is exerted on the electron density at the top of the pedestal, along the outer midplane, at radial position b2stbc\_iyped. ndes\_sol is the total particle content from the isonuclear sequence of species 'isfeedback' over the entire simulation domain.
     It is governed, like nesepm\_sol, by nesepm\_overshoot and nesepm\_alpha and corresponds to a SOL boundary feedback. volrec\_sol is the total particle source due to volume recombination coming from Eirene.
 Its feedback is governed by volrec\_overshoot and volrec\_alpha and volrec\_beta parameters (See Numerics section for the latter two). nesepm\_pfr is the outer midplane separatrix electron density, but this time controlled through a gas puff outside the PFR region.
 (See b2mwti\_jxa switch in Geometry section for setting of midplane position).
 This is done through particle input of neutrals species isfeedback through the private flux boundaries (See Geometry section for the PFR South boundary indices pfrregno1 and pfrregno2). ndes is the total particle (neutrals + ions) content of the species whose neutral species has index isfeedback.
 This is controlled through particle input of neutrals species isfeedback through the private flux boundaries (See Geometry section for the private flux region boundary indices pfrregno1 and pfrregno2). private\_flux\_puff is the particle flow of species isfeedback through the private flux region boundary.
 This is controlled through particle input of neutrals species isfeedback through the private flux boundaris (See Geometry section for the private flux region boundary indices pfrregno1 and pfrregno2).